rhino85/internetisamazing/README.md

-# Internet is amazing
+<h1> <a href=http://internet.rhinocerosdu85.com/> Internet is amazing </a> </h1>
-Random silly stuff made some night out of procrastination to express frustration about how internet can suck your mind and be extremely pointless.
+<p> Random silly stuff made some night out of procrastination to express frustration about how internet can suck your mind and be extremely pointless. </p>